Summary

 Implementation Plan

-Phase 1 (Months 1-2): Planning, securing 5 pilot organisations, technical concept
+Phase 1 (Months 1-2): planning, securing 5 pilot organisations, technical concept

-Phase 3 (Months 6-9): Development of n8n node, integration
+Phase 3 (Months 6-9): n8n node development, integration

-Phase 4 (Months 10-12): Beta tests, documentation, release
+Phase 4 (Months 10-12): beta testing, documentation, release

-Phase 5 (Months 13-21): Market launch, distribution, reaching amortisation
+Phase 5 (Months 13-21): market launch, rollout, reaching payback

 Funding Proposal

-- 50% Equity (66,000 EUR): Strategic open-source investment, full control over development
+- 50% equity (66,000 EUR): a strategic open-source investment with full control over development

-- 30% Community Contributions (39,600 EUR): Crowdfunding, pre-sale of support packages
+- 30% community contributions (39,600 EUR): crowdfunding and pre-sold support packages

-- 20% Grants (26,400 EUR): FFG, EU Digital Europe Programme
+- 20% grants (26,400 EUR): FFG and the EU Digital Europe Programme

-First-Mover Advantage: Currently no comparable native TYPO3-n8n integration on the market
+First-mover advantage: there is currently no comparable native TYPO3-n8n integration on the market